givelively/gl_rubocop/README.md

 $ gem install gl_lint
 ```

-And finally add to the top of your project's RuboCop configuration file:
+And finally add this to the top of your project's RuboCop configuration file:

 ```yml
  inherit_gem:
     rubocop-shopify: rubocop.yml
 ```
 Any `Include` or `Exclude` configuration provided will be merged with RuboCop's defaults.